t0kt0ckus/libsusrv/README.md

 **Note:** This primarily comprises a native shared library (`libsusrv.so`) for any considered architecture, and the definition of a Java object (`org.openmarl.susrv.LibSusrv`) that publishes the JNI-exported API.
 These components are standard POSIX/JNI stuff and may be used in a non Android context.

 **Disclaimer:** Great documentation and examples, targeted to developers that need to integrate priviledged commands execution from an Android application, are maintained by Chainfire at [libsuperuser](https://github.com/Chainfire/libsuperuser).
 The `libsuperuser` library available there may offer more features and be more flexible than this one.
-I've written this simple trick because I feel it better suits my present requirements, and I'm now just sharing some code.
+I've written this simple trick because I feel it better suits my present requirements, and I share this code here.
 I also admit that the choice of a native library may not provide any sensible performance benefit in most situations, this wasn't a motivation here.

 **License**